sagecodes/intro-machine-learning-old/README.md

 ### Semisupervised Machine Learning
-usually used a large amount of unlabled data mixed with a small amount of labeled data.
+usually used a large amount of unlabeled data mixed with a small amount of labeled data.

 ## Lets make something with Machine learning!